fekry1911/news-App/README.md

 ## 🚀 Key Features
 Modern and responsive design.
--High performance and fast loading speed.
--Smooth and user-friendly UI/UX.
+High performance and fast loading speed and Smooth and user-friendly UI/UX.